V8AA/Hypesquad-HouseSwap/README.md

-# Hypesquad-HouseSwap
+# HouseSquad Swap

-Allows you to swap your Hypesquad House
+This plugins allows you to change your Hypesquad House by using **.swap** then the house name